-Forming a legal business entity in Colombia has many steps, but it’s not as hard as you might think.
+To incorporate a company in Colombia there are many steps, but it’s not as hard as you might think.
 In this guide, we’ll help you learn how to register and incorporate a company in Colombia.

 So, if you want to know how to register a company or corporation in Colombia, this post is here to guide you through all the critical steps.

-Create / Register / Incorporate a New Company in Colombia
+Create / Register / Incorporate a Company in Colombia

 1. Establish the Foundations of the Company

-If you’re starting a new company, you need to check if your company’s name is available.
+If you want to incorporate a company in Colombia, you need to check if your company’s name is available.
 Your legal business name and trademark can be different.

 Be sure to write and present your business’ bylaws.
 This agreement will establish all the information relating the company, the way it will function and the activities it will be involved with.

-2. New Formation: Understand the Available Legal Structures
+2. New Company Formation: Understand the Available Legal Structures

 - Limited company